 Nonsteroidal anti-inflammatory drugs (NSAIDs) are a class of medications used for analgesic and anti-inflammatory benefits.
 NSAIDs can induce several different forms of kidney injury including hemodynamically mediated acute kidney injury (AKI); electrolyte and acid-base disorders; acute interstitial nephritis (AIN), which may be accompanied by the nephrotic syndrome; and papillary necrosis (table 1).

 This topic reviews hemodynamically mediated AKI.
 The roles of NSAIDs in AIN, chronic kidney disease (CKD), and electrolyte disorders are discussed elsewhere.
-(See "Clinical manifestations and diagnosis of acute interstitial nephritis" and "Analgesic-related chronic kidney disease" and "NSAIDs: Electrolyte complications".)
+(See "Clinical manifestations and diagnosis of acute interstitial nephritis" and "Epidemiology and pathogenesis of analgesic-related chronic kidney disease" and "NSAIDs: Electrolyte complications".)

 The mechanism of action, therapeutic action, and non-renal-related adverse effects of NSAIDs are also discussed elsewhere.
 (See "NSAIDs: Mechanism of action" and "NSAIDs: Therapeutic use and variability of response in adults" and "Nonselective NSAIDs: Overview of adverse effects" and "Nonselective NSAIDs: Adverse cardiovascular effects".)

 Adverse renal events occur in approximately 1 to 5 percent of all patients using NSAIDs .
 Because of the large number of patients that take NSAIDs (estimates of more than 70 million prescriptions and 30 billion over-the-counter doses annually), this translates to upwards of 2.5 million patients experiencing a nephrotoxic event annually .